atilaneves/reggae/README.md

 Building Reggae
 ---------------

 Reggae can build itself.
-To bootstrap, use dub.
-The [Makefile](Makefile) bootstraps it in a `bin` directory.
-A Makefile included in a build system meant to replace it?
-I know.
+To bootstrap, either use dub or the [included bootstrap script](bootstrap.sh).
+Call it without arguments for `make` or with one to choose another backend, such as `ninja`.
+This will create a `reggae` binary in a `bin` directory then call itself to generate the "real" build system with the requested backend.

 Goals
 -----